 Many people only use and love the single action truss rod, it’s probably in more guitars than any other type, just wanted to point that out because what I’m sharing here is my own personal opinion and experience.
 You might find it’s perfect for your guitar.

 My Favorite Truss Rods

 Weight: 119 grams

-The double action two way truss rod is my preference.
+The double action two-way truss rod is my preference.
 There are two rods that I like very much.
 One design is the rod from Allied Lutherie (above) and also LMI though they are slightly different, the overall design is close to the same.
-The latest version form Allied Lutherie is really beautiful and very high quality.
+The latest version from Allied Lutherie is really beautiful and very high quality.
 The adjustment capabilities are very fine and work great, BUT, it weighs a lot!
-I loved the design of this so much that I looked into having this rod made out of titanium to get the great adjustment AND light weight, but it’s patented, and it costs a lot to get them made out of the right type of titanium that really does weigh less and has the right strength.
+I loved the design of this so much that I looked into having this rod made out of titanium to get the great adjustment AND lightweight, but it’s patented, and it costs a lot to get them made out of the right type of titanium that really does weigh less and has the right strength.

 My favorite truss rod and the one that I currently use is made by Steward-Macdonald: The Hot Rod (above).
 This truss rod is lighter than the Allied Lutherie rod and I also like the fact that the upper and lower bar is threaded into the nuts that connect them.
 I have always had a small nagging concern of the welded parts one day breaking on the other types of rods that I have seen.
 With the Hot Rod, I don’t have to worry about that.